A Local’s Guide to Lagos, Portugal

 Cascade’s restaurants offer menus ranging from fine dining to traditional Portuguese food and international cuisine.
 This resort has hotel rooms and suites, apartments, and villas.
 During peak season, rates start at 300€ per night.

-Casa Mãe Lagos - This is a small boutique hotel near Lagos city center.
+Casa Mãe - This is a small boutique hotel near Lagos city center.
 The main building is a 19th-century estate house fully renovated and decorated with vintage furniture.
 The Cabanas building décor will make you feel at a relaxing beach house.
 Jogo da Bola building is the newest addition, where minimalism meets local crafts.

 At Casa Mãe, you can enjoy a spa circuit and treatments, a fully equipped gym, and yoga therapy.
 At the Orta Restaurant, you can savor carefully designed menus of seasonal local produce.
 Accommodation rates vary between 180€ to 300€ per night for a standard room.